 Figure 4.
 Cloverleaf Antenna Viewed from the Top.

+In Figure 4, the distance of the petal (L) is about a quarter wavelength from the center of the antenna, which makes the width W of the antenna half of a wavelength.
+All other angles are adjusted to make the total wire length, L and D equal to the values I've specified here.
 As seen in Figures 3 and 4, the cloverleaf antenna has 3-4 petals around the center of its axis.
 These are arranged and equally space around the perimeter.
 The purpose of this arrangement is to give the antenna circular polarization in the horizontal plane (x-y plane as shown in Figure 2).
 The antenna quickly loses circular polarization for angles not in the horizontal plane.
+Why does the cloverleaf antenna produce circular polarization?
+That's a bit of a detailed discussion, and we tackle it in the next section.

 We will now try to answer a few key questions: Why do cloverleaf antennas have the radiation pattern that they have?
 And why are cloverleaf antennas circularly polarized?
 Let's start by looking at how the current flows on the cloverleaf arms/petals.
 Because the length of each arm is one wavelength, we have one full cycle of current (one full sine wave), similar to a folded dipole antenna.
 The current is over-layed on the arm as shown in Figure 5: